From the airport to the city centre Peru

 Bike, scooters & co Peru

 Here again, Lima leads the way in terms of adaptability to new alternative modes of transport.
-After all, it's easier to pedal at 0 meters than at 3,500!
-So the city is slowly making way for more bicycle lanes, at least in trendier districts like San Isidro, Miraflores and Barranco.
-The same can't be said for drivers, especially of the famous combis.
+After all, it's easier to pedal at 0 meters than at 3,500 meters!
+So the city is slowly making way for more bicycle lanes, at least in trendier districts such as San Isidro, Miraflores and Barranco.
+The same cannot be said for drivers, especially of the famous combis.
 We therefore advise you to exercise caution.

-Numerous private rental companies provide bikes for 24 hours or more, and offer guided group tours to discover the city and its best addresses by bike (gogobiking.pe, limabicitours.com)
+Numerous private rental companies provide bicycles for 24 hours or more, and offer guided group tours to discover the city and its best addresses by bike (https://gogobiking.pe, https://limabicitours.com)

 With a driver Peru